 In our digitally-dominated world, it’s becoming more and more important for companies to consider how their digital communications can be accessed by persons with disabilities.
 Not only is it the right thing to do, but it’s the law.
 The American Disabilities Act (ADA) prohibits discrimination and guarantees equal opportunity for persons with disabilities.
 It ensures that disabled persons have the same rights and access to public accommodations, including websites.

 In order for a website or electronic document to be considered “accessible”, it must be designed to support technologies that the visually impaired use for reading.
+In other words, the website or documents have to be ADA compliant.
 Such technologies include screen readers, special browsers, and screen magnifiers.